rykehg/PatrimonioV2RestASPNETcore/README.md

 ## Installation
 - Clone this repo to your local machine using `https://github.com/rykehg/PatrimonioV2RestASPNETcore`.

 - Data base creation scripts can be found at `"PatrimoniosV2/SQLDatabaseCreation/CreateTables.sql"`.
-	- Run the first line to create "Empresa" data base in MS SQL, then run the other lines in order or all together.
+	- Using your prefered database tool, run the first line to create "Empresa" data base in MS SQL Server.
+	- Inside "Empresa" db, run the other queries in order or all together at once.

 - To run the project you need .NET Framework installed and/or Visual Studio
 - With Visual Studio you should be able to open the project/solution, build it* and run it from there.
 - Without Visual Studio